MCP233 Dual 30A, 34VDC Advanced Motor Controller

 The MCP features an internal user scripting system and user-configurable I/O pins that allows it to be used as a standalone controller, eliminating the need for an additional processor in many situations.
 It can be operated without feedback for open-loop speed control, or it can be used with a variety of feedback types for closed-loop speed or position control.
 A wide range of closed-loop sensors are supported, including quadrature encoders, analog encoders, and potentiometers.

 The MCP incorporates several protection features including temperature, current, over-voltage, and under-voltage limits.
 Several user-definable settings such as a maximum current limit and battery voltage limits are provided for more refined control.
-The controller uses regenerative braking but can be configured with a voltage clamp circuit to limit the regenerative voltage when used with switching power supplies.
+The controller uses regenerative braking but can be configured with a voltage clamp circuits to limit the regenerative voltage when used with switching power supplies.
+The Basicmicro VClamp is a voltage clamp specifically designed to work with the RoboClaw and MCP to suppress such voltage spikes and is rated for use with supplies up to 60 V and currents up to 60 A.

 Details for item #3585